 Our planet is a magnificent place.
 It has an incredibly complex and vibrant ecosystem, where organisms interact with each other and their environment to create the ideal conditions for life.

 However, humans have had a dramatic effect on our planet.
 Since recognizing that impact nearly fifty years ago, scientists and activists have been taking action to help slow or stop the negative toll we’ve had on the planet.
-Earth Day officially kicked off in 1970 help raise global awareness for protecting our planet.
-Fast forward to 2019 and this day of awareness has expanded beyond its activist roots to become a day of celebration and appreciation of the Earth and the life it supports.
-Earth Day now involves hundreds of thousands of events taking place in nearly 200 countries around the globe and committing over 2.5 billion acts of green.
+Earth Day officially kicked off in 1970 to help raise global awareness for protecting our planet and World Environment Day followed a short four years later.
+Fast forward to present day — there are now over 65 environmental days of recognition.
+This awareness has expanded beyond its activist roots to celebrations of the Earth and the life it supports.

 Why do we need to protect our species?